mileweb/docs-content-hdt/docs/portal/accessing-portal/navigating-ui.md

 ## Global Presence Page

-The [Global Presence page](</docs/portal/global-presence.md>) shows the worldwide locations of CDNetworks' PoPs.
+The [Global Presence page](</docs/portal/global-presence.md>) shows the worldwide locations of {{title}}' PoPs.
 Controls allow you to filter PoPs by region, service zone, and status.

 ## User Info